NatWest opens on Sunday as IT glitch causes chaos

 "I want to be clear that where our customers are facing hardship or difficulty we can and will help them.
 I also want to reassure customers that no one will be left permanently out of pocket as a result of this and they should contact us directly about this," he said.

-RBS, 82 percent owned by the government, is already facing a bill of over 1 billion pounds to compensate customers for the mis-selling of loan insurance.
+RBS, 82 percent owned by the government, is already facing a bill of over 1 billion pounds ($1.6 million) to compensate customers for the mis-selling of loan insurance.

 The episode is a public relations disaster for NatWest, which could prompt customers to switch to other banks.

-New entrants into Britain's retail banking sector, such as Metro Bank, Virgin Money and Aldermore, are looking to take disaffected customers from the biggest high street banks - RBS, Lloyds (LLOY.L), Barclays (BARC.L), HSBC (HSBA.L) and Santander UK (SAN.MC)
+New entrants into Britain's retail banking sector, such as Metro Bank, Virgin Money and Aldermore, are looking to take disaffected customers from the biggest high street banks - RBS, Lloyds, Barclays, HSBC and Santander UK

 Many Britons became disillusioned with the established banks following the financial crisis, angered by what they saw as excessive pay for executives and the stifling of credit while the country slid into a double-dip recession.